Voice of the Customer (VOC)

 - Manufacturer’s representatives

 - Impacted Parties

-The third external category are those who did not purchase or use the product, but are impacted by it.
-Certainly the families of the authors would be in this category.
+The third external category is those who did not purchase or use the product but are impacted by it.
+Certainly, the families of the authors would be in this category.

 Meeting external customers’ needs can become a complex process.

 External customers may be sorted in many ways in an attempt to better understand their requirements and identify possible market niches.
 Business customers can include for-profit and not-for-profit enterprises.
 Examples of not-for-profits might include schools, hospitals, public agencies, etc. The various customer groups could also be reviewed for: